Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Experiments

-\textbf{ImageNet:} The large-scale benchmark ImageNet \cite{russakovsky2015imagenet}, specifically the ILSVRC-2010 subset, is contains over $1.2$ million images, of size $224\times224$, each contain one out of $1000$ different categories.
-Given that the number of classes is large, it is convention to report two types of error rates: top-1 and top-5.
-The top-5 error rate is the fraction of test images for which the correct label is not among the $5$ classes considered most probable by the model being evaluated.
-In Table \ref{results:benchmarks}, we observe that the network trained via rec-LRA not only outperformed networks trained via gradient-free methods, but again, comes quite close to the performance of the backprop-trained architecture in terms of both top-1 and top-5 test error.
+of classes is large, it is convention to report two types of error rates: top-1 and top-5.
+The top-5 error rate is the fraction of test images for which the correct label is not among the $5$ classes considered most probable by the evaluated model.
+In Table \ref{results:imagenet}, we observe that rec-LRA-trained models outperformed ones trained via other gradient-free methods and comes quite close to the performance of the backprop-trained architecture (both top-1/top-5 test error).

-Furthermore, we measured wall-clock training time for both both networks to determine if rec-LRA training offered a speed-up (since it does not require traversing down a long global feedback pathway nor does it require computing activation function derivatives).
+Furthermore, we measured wall-clock training time for both networks to determine if rec-LRA training offered a speed-up even though we implemented it in simulation without distributed computing hardware (rec-LRA would run dramatically faster with parallelization).
 Notably, in terms of total training run-time over $90$ epochs using a small set of $8$ V100 GPUs, the backprop ResNet took $3$ hours and $45$ minutes (min) to train (speed was about $2.5$-$2.7$ min/epoch) while rec-LRA took $2.127$ min/epoch, training over the course of $3$ hours and $12$ min.
-In Figure \ref{fig:convergence} (bottom), we see that rec-LRA does reach lower validation error sooner than backprop (though this result is not as obvious as it was for MNIST/Fashion MNIST).
-Furthermore, rec-LRA converges more smoothly than the backprop-trained ResNet.
-State-of-the-art performance of deep networks on ImageNet is much lower \cite{xie2019self} than what has been reached with gradient-free algorithms such as our own and in \cite{bartunov2018assessing}.
-However, our aim was to demonstrate that a gradient-free algorithm can indeed yield strong generalization on difficult, large-scale datasets.
-Effort to utilize the various heuristics/tweaks that have been applied to carefully tune modern-day networks to ImageNet over the years would certainly further boost our own ResNet's performance, potentially approaching state-of-the-art error.
+In Figure \ref{fig:convergence} (right), we see that rec-LRA does reach lower validation error sooner than backprop (though this result is not as obvious as it was for MNIST/FMNIST).
+Furthermore, rec-LRA converges more smoothly than a backprop-trained ResNet.
+We also report the performance of the (best-performing) sign symmetry (SS) of \cite{xiao2018biologically}, which we outperform though the margin of improvement is far narrower (note that SS also uses partial backprop), weight mirrors (WM), \cite{akrout2019weighttransport}, and the classical Kolen-Pollack (KP) algorithm.
+State-of-the-art performance of deep networks on ImageNet is better \cite{xie2019self} than that obtained by gradient-free algorithms such as our own and in \cite{bartunov2018assessing}.
+However, our aim was to show that a gradient-free algorithm can generalize on difficult, large-scale datasets -- modern-day heuristics would further boost our model performance.